zjn700/ng-fb-host/README.md

 ## Installing the Firebase Tools

-### login to firebase from the command line
+### Login to firebase from the command line
-### for c9 add --no-localhost...go to the printed url to get/copy a authorization code
-### paste the code and hit enter
+    For c9 add --no-localhost...go to the printed url to get/copy a authorization code Paste the code and hit enter:
     firebase login --no-localhost